Graco 4Ever DLX All-in-1 Car Seat

 - You don’t need to remove the harness to use the seat in booster mode.
 You do need to tuck it out of the way in a cubby in the shell, but that’s no big deal.

 - The cover removes very easily.
 When I do car seat reviews, the part I dread most is having to remove the cover for our “naked” photos, because that’s often the most frustrating part.
-With the 4Ever, though the cover comes off nicely in three parts, using some tabs and elastic loops/hooks, but mostly just pieces that contour over the seat.
-Getting it back on was just a tad tricker because you have to remember where the elastic loops hook (and I started to put the “wing” cover on backwards), but even that wound up being easier than with most seats.
+With the 4Ever, the cover comes off nicely in three parts, using some tabs and elastic loops/hooks.
+Getting it back on was just a tad bit more difficult because you have to remember where the elastic loops hook to.
 You can machine-wash the cover in cold water on the gentle cycle, then hang to dry.